 Orhun joined BIAA as the digital repository archivist at October 2021.
 He was graduated from Archaeology department at Uludağ University at 2019.
 He participated in Priene Excavations during his studies.
 Currently he is pursuing a masters degree in information management at Hacettepe University.
 In this department he discovers new perspectives for digital archaeology and heritage.
 He feels responsible for future archaeologist to access the heritage data that we have in todays archives.
 Therefore he learns and practices sustainable data management methods for heritage materials.
 He supports open and participatory approach for heritage management.
 He also has a special interest in street art.

-Martyn Weeds graduated from the University of Liverpool in 2004 with a BA in Ancient History and Archaeology, and was awarded an MA in Contemporary History and Politics by Birkbeck College, University of London, in 2011.
+Martyn graduated from the University of Liverpool in 2004 with a BA in Ancient History and Archaeology, and was awarded an MA in Contemporary History and Politics by Birkbeck College, University of London, in 2011.
 He has held senior roles in several not-for-profit organisations, and before joining the BIAA in 2017 was Head of Supporter Engagement for a national charity in New Zealand.
-Martyn also works as a consultant, including for the British Council and Koç University, and serves as Honorary Secretary of the British Association for Near Eastern Archaeology (BANEA).
-His main interests include history, archaeology, current affairs, world travel, martial arts and all forms of outdoor activity.
+In addition to his work for the BIAA, Martyn is Executive Director of the British Napoleonic Bicentenary Trust, a martial arts instructor, a consultant – including for the British Council and Koç University – and Honorary Secretary of the British Association for Near Eastern Archaeology (BANEA).

 Charlotte Jordan studied an Egyptology BA and MA at the University of Liverpool, graduating in December 2018.
 During her MA studies, Charlotte spent two months excavating at a BIAA Research Project at Boncuklu, where her interest in Turkish archaeology and history began.
 Charlotte joined the BIAA as Development and Communications Assistant in 2019.
 Her main duties include running social media platforms, website content management, email correspondence, and supporting the BIAA’s fundraising.
 Charlotte is also the Engagement Manager for the Egypt Exploration Society and is Editor of the Egyptian Archaeology magazine.